taylorhawks/dsc-3-28-04-graph-data-io-codealong-nyc-career-ds-102218/README.md

 # Graph Data I/O - code along

 ## Introduction

-Data for graphs and networks comes in many different representations.
+There are several ways to represent graphs, each with its advantages and disadvantages.
+Some situations, or algorithms that we want to run with graphs as input, call for one representation, and others call for a different representation.
 In this lesson, we shall look into loading data from "**Edge lists**" and "**Adjacency Matrix** to create graphs in networkx.
 We shall also look at different graph formats that networkx is compatible with.

 ## Objectives
 You will be able to: